chartingshow/documentation/crypto/wallets.md

 ## Hardware Wallets

 Hardware wallets are **physical devices** designed to store cryptocurrencies offline, also known as **cold storage**.

 They provide one of the highest levels of security, as private keys never leave the device.

 These wallets are especially recommended for **long-term holders (HODLers)**, **high-value accounts**, or anyone prioritizing maximum protection against online threats.

 Typical features include:

-- Air-gapped or USB-connected security
+- Air-gapped or USB-connected security.
-- PIN or biometric protection
+- PIN or biometric protection.
-- Seed phrase or microSD backups
+- Seed phrase or microSD backups.
-- Support for multiple blockchains and tokens
+- Support for multiple blockchains and tokens.

+### Pros

+- Maximum security (cold storage, offline by default).
+- Resistant to malware, phishing, and exchange hacks.
+- Long lifespan and backup recovery via seed phrase.

+### Cons

+- Requires physical device (less convenient for quick use).
+- Upfront cost (not free like software wallets).
+- Not ideal for frequent DeFi interactions without companion apps.

 | Wallet                    | Type            | Currencies Supported              | Key Features                                      | Custodial Model | URL (domain)     |
 | ------------------------- | --------------- | --------------------------------- | ------------------------------------------------- | --------------- | ---------------- |